 I love the simplicity of these books.

-They share honest text that may very well reflect on how it feels to be overworked, under-loved or in one crayon’s case, abundantly loved.
+They share honest text that very well reflects on how it feels to be overworked, under-loved, or in one crayon’s case, abundantly loved.

 In The Day the Crayon’s Quit’s companion book, The Day The Crayons Came Home, we meet up with Duncan and his colorful crayon characters.

-A new group of crayons now are asking to be rescued.
+A new group of crayons now are asking for rescue.
 Maroon Crayon has found himself lost beneath the sofa cushions, broken in two after Dad sat on him.